SwedbankPay/developer.swedbankpay.com/_includes/verify.md

 ## Verification through Swedbank Pay Payments

-*   When properly set up in your merchant/webshop site, and the payer initiates a verification operation, you make a `POST` request towards Swedbank Pay with your Verify information.
+*   When properly set up in your merchant/webshop site and the payer initiates a verification operation, you make a `POST` request towards Swedbank Pay with your Verify information.
 This will create a payment resource with a unique `id`.
 You either receive a Redirect URL to a hosted page or a